dudimasala/chess-AI/README.md

 # new-chess-AI
-Open source.
+My first open source chess engine.
 Credit me if you develop this further